h4rm/ThreePhotons.jl/README.md

 A Julia package for the structure determination from single molecule X-ray scattering experiments with down to only three photons.
 This package has not been officially released in the Julia Repository.

-This is not meant for 'out-of-box' usage.
+This is not meant for 'out-of-box' usage (yet).
 It's a proof-of-principle demonstration of the method described in the paper: <>.

 First, clone the repository: